isomerpages/moe-etd-tflb/pages/Brain Boost Time.md

 description: Get your pupils to their optimal zone of learning - especially when they're extremely excited or tired!
 image: /images/Home Page/BBTo.png
+variant: markdown
 ---
+<center> Please note that CotF will be decommissioning Brain Boost Time on **28 June 2024**.
+If you wish to save a copy of the Brain Boost Time Google Site for your own use, please reach out to us via email at cotf@moe.edu.sg.
+We thank you for your support in this solution!

 <center><h4 style="color:#578ffe;"><a href="#discovery">Our Discovery</a>  |  <a href="#innovation">Our Innovation</a>  |  <a href="#impact">Our Impact</a></h4></center>

 <center><h2>How might we get primary school pupils to their optimal zone of learning?</h2></center>